mr-joshcrane/templater/README.md

 Templater can be used to allieviate some of the burden here!

 ---
-Imagine we had the following data in a CSV file as `ENERGY.csv`:
+Imagine we had a table in Snowflake called `ENERGY` and we dumped it out to a CSV file as `ENERGY.csv`:

 <table>
   <tr>